Bieszczady National Park – updated 10 January 2023.

-The Park is located in south eastern Poland within the Subcarpathian Voivodeship and it is the third largest national park in the country at just over 292 square kilometres.
+The Park is located in south eastern Poland within the Subcarpathian Voivodeship and it is the third largest national park in the country.
 The park became part of the UNESCO East Carpathian Biosphere Reserve in 1992, an area which includes land in both Slovakia and Ukraine.

 By far, the largest element of Bieszczady National Park is natural forest (mostly beech) and animal life is abundant there; including many endangered species such as brown bears and grey wolves.
 You may also see European bison, moose, deer, wildcat, beavers, European otter and lynx.